joshuajleigh/ex2mutt/README.md

 # ex2mutt
-Make mutt work with exchange, with style
+To make mutt work with exchange, you have a lot of hoops to jump:
+I put them in docker to spare you much bother

-Install the following packages
+The container has the following packages
   - [davmail](http://davmail.sourceforge.net/)
   - [offlineimap](http://www.offlineimap.org/)
   - [msmtp](http://msmtp.sourceforge.net/)